decodingahmed/copilot-product-owner/GETTING_STARTED.md

 - **Technical Constraints**: Any specific requirements or limitations?
 - **Timeline & Priority**: When do you need this?

+If you don't know or are undecided, tell it.
+It will help you either plan spikes to investigate the unknowns or create other appropriate plans to accommodate.

 **Important:** All questions and your answers are automatically saved to `docs/discovery/questions-and-answers.md`

-### 3. Review the Development Plan
+### Step 3: Review the Development Plan

-After gathering information, Copilot will create a comprehensive plan including:
+After gathering information, the AI Product Owner will create a comprehensive plan including:

 - Project overview and objectives
 - Recommended technical architecture